zengapay/guzzle-retry-middleware/README.md

 ```

 This is the default configuration.
-If a HTTP server responds with a `429` or `503` status, this
+If a HTTP server responds with a status other than `200`, `201`, `202`, this
 middleware with intercept the response and retry it up to 10 times before giving up and doing whatever
 behavior Guzzle would do by default (by default, throwing a `BadResponseException`).